techtangents/jsasync/readme.markdown

 Async
 -----

 An Async represents an asynchronous computation.
-It is an augmented function and forms a category.
+It is an augmented function and forms an arrow.
 The typical use case is to convert an asynchronous function to an Async.
 The asynchronous function is of two arguments: (a, callback) and this is converted to an Async, which is an equivalent function in curried form: (a)(callback).